Eco-tourism comes to Cumbria

 In addition the Inclusive Path will enable the owners of Scafell Pike, the National Trust, to offer an alternative to costly level access to the Pike by providing virtual access for the 3 million registered disabled, a high proportion of the 20 million people over 65 and growing numbers of overweight schoolchildren in the UK.

-We were at Keswick Town Square on the 4th and 5th of October 2007 and at Grasmere on the 6th and 7th.
-See the full photos using these links.
+Commissioned by FRED.
+Keswick Town Square 4th and 5th of October 2007 and Grasmere on the 6th and 7th.